lzwei196/ProcessC/README.md

 Install the required Python libraries using pip:

-sh

 pip install -r requirements.txt
 Ensure that the configuration file conf.json is available in the working directory.

 Usage
 ## Running ProcessC
+**Before running the ProcessC, Several information needs to be available**
+1. The way your process-model could be running from CLI (Your model has to be able to run from CLI if you want to use bash mode, otherwise direct mode only)
+2. The name of your program showing in the subprocess when running
+3. The directory of your model

-To start monitoring, run the main script:
+To start monitoring, run the main script: python main.py

-python main.py
 Configuration

 The program checks for a configuration file (conf.json) to load existing projects.
 You will be prompted to create a new project if no projects are found.

 ## Creating a New Project
 Enter the name of the new project.